Key takeaways

 Let’s reinforce key points of the article:

-- The food-tech industry is growing fast.
+• The food-tech industry is growing fast.
 Stats show that 67% of American customers prefer to use a restaurant’s app or a website to place an order.
-Moreover, in 2020 only food delivery apps earned $116.9 million in revenue in the United States and the United Kingdom.
+In 2020 alone, food delivery apps earned $116.9 million in revenue in the United States and the United Kingdom.

-To sum up, restaurant app development can be complicated if you do not know what type of app you need, what your targeted audience is, and what features to pick.
+To sum up, restaurant app development can be complicated if you do not know what type of app you need, who your target audience is, and what features to pick.
 To nail mobile app development and create a robust, reliable solution, it is always a good idea to hire professionals.

 At Purrweb, we offer app development services of different levels of complexity.
 We take care of the project and develop it from an idea to a solid and reliable mobile web application that gets to the top charts of marketplaces.